pospi/jschema.binding/README.md

 TODO
 ----
-- **Bugfixes**
-	- trailing star wildcards seem to skip bottom-level events when bubbling property changes
-	- check all callback contexts
+- ensure all callback contexts are being carried through to execution
-- **Improve error callback**
+- Add error callback value passing for dependencies
-	- do specific errors, pass old & attempted values
 - **Improve event marshalling**
 	- marshall stacking (count calls...)
 - Archive old attributes when event deferring is enabled
 - Retrieve default values from schema when reading
-- cleanup prototype chains & allow Model `addEvent` et al to affect existing instances so these events don't always have to be assigned first
+- fix trailing star wildcards skipping bottom-level events when bubbling property changes
 - **Improve speed**
 	- potentially allow data validation to process in a Worker thread for complex validation schemas
+- remove `clearIdOnClone` option or add `storeInstances` option to select between these behaviours
+- Allow creating separate environments with JSV
 - do mootools branch
 - refactor some duplicate EventHandler code for reuse
-- remove `clearIdOnClone` option or add `storeInstances` option to select between these behaviours
-- Allow creating separate environments with JSV
+- cleanup prototype chains & allow Model `addEvent` et al to affect existing instances so these events don't always have to be assigned first

 Known Issues
 ------------